-Allocative efficiency is quite different this is more concerned with the distribution and allocation of resources in society.
+Allocative efficiency is quite different and is more concerned with the distribution and allocation of resources in society.

-Allocative efficiency looks at the marginal benefit of consumption compared to marginal cost.
-Allocative efficiency will occur when marginal benefit = marginal cost.
+Allocative efficiency looks at the marginal benefit of consumption compared to the marginal cost.
+Allocative efficiency will occur at an output when marginal benefit (price) = marginal cost.

-- Allocative efficiency occurs where price = Marginal cost.
+- Allocative efficiency occurs where price = marginal cost (MC)

 - Monopolies are often said to be allocatively inefficient because they are able to set the price higher than marginal cost.
 See: Monopoly